louiaphi/GRSim/DEVLOG.md

 - 15.1.2026 Dependencies to Calculate Metric Tensor
 - 16.1.2026 Function to calculate derivatives of Metric Tensor
 - 18.1.2026 Runge Kutta RK4 Integration finished
+- 20.1.2026 Checked for Constraints and started debugging

 ## ToDo

-- check for constraints in geodesic integration
+- check for constraints in geodesic integration [x]
-- create local tedrad
+- create local tedrad [ ]
-- account for colissions
+- account for colissions [ ]
-- render image
+- render image [ ]
-- account for redshift
+- account for redshift [ ]